 How to manually change an aspect

-If you noticed that the sentiment of an aspect was determined incorrectly or an aspect is missing, you can modify or add it manually.
+If you notice that the sentiment of an aspect was determined incorrectly or an aspect is missing, you can modify or add it manually.
 Click on the incorrect aspect and select the correct one from the dropdown menu.

 How to prepare Analytics reports for aspects